 Shab-e-Barat is a vessel for mercy, blessing, benefit, pardon and forgiveness that descends upon the people of the Earth.

-Mid-Sha’ban 2020 will begin in the evening of Wednesday, 8 April and ends in the evening of Thursday, 9 April.
+Mid-Sha’ban 2021 will begin on the evening of Sunday, 28 March and ends in the evening of Monday, 29 March.
 This special event of Shab-e-Barat in the Islamic calendar is regarded as a night when the fortunes of humanity – for the coming year – are decided and when Allah may forgive sinners of the world.
 The acts of worship in Islam on a night like Shab-e-Barat like Salah and recitation of the Qur’an is performed by a person in isolation,.
 The Nafl Salah should not be performed in Jama’ah, nor should Muslims arrange gatherings in mosques in order to celebrate the night in a collective manner.

 On the contrary, this special night of Islam is meant for worshipping Allah in solitude.
 It is the time to enjoy the direct contact with the divine, and to devote one’s attention to Him and Him alone.

 On this great night, Allah Ta’ala descends to the first heaven and proclaims,

 - Is there anyone who seeks forgiveness so that I may forgive him?